odinkvarving/P2P/README.md

 </ol>

 <h3>Instructions for starting the STUN server</h3>
-<p>To run our STUN server, there are two commands we need to run:</p>
+<p>To run the STUN server, it requires that the previous steps were followed.
+Futher, there are two commands we need to run:</p>
 <ol>
 <li> & g++ -o main main.cpp stunOperations.cpp</li>
 <li> & ./main </li>